Ingram Marshall

 Ingram Douglass Marshall (May 10, 1942 – May 31, 2022) was an American composer and a onetime student of Vladimir Ussachevsky and Morton Subotnick.

 Early life and education

 Marshall was born in Mount Vernon, New York.
 He was the son of Bernice Douglass and Harry Reinhard Marshall, Sr. Marshall's early interest in music was the result of encouragement provided by his mother, herself an accomplished pianist and vocalist.
 As a youth, he performed as a soprano in the Boy's Choir at the Mt.
 Vernon Community Church, and during his high school years was influenced early by noted music instructor Victor Laslo.
 After graduating from the Fox Lane High School in 1960, he pursued musical studies at Lake Forest College and Columbia University, becoming affiliated with the Columbia-Princeton Electronic Music Center.
-In 1970 he became graduate assistant to Morton Subotnick at Cal Arts, staying on to teach for several years after receiving his MFA in 1971.
+In 1970 he became a graduate assistant to Morton Subotnick at Cal Arts, staying on to teach for several years after receiving his MFA in 1971.